ivanbelzen/PhyRepID/docs/pipeline_documentation.md

 **retrieve_orthologs_filter(.py)**

-Filter criteria for the OG which is formed by a human protein coding gene that:
+Filter criteria for the OG that is formed by a human protein coding gene that:
 - should have an ortholog in mouse
--   should have orthologs for all species in group or none (pairs defined in ensembl\_stable\_id\_species.json) “excluded pairs”
+-   should either have orthologs in all members of a group of closely related species or none of them (pairs of closely related species defined in ensembl\_stable\_id\_species.json) (removed are in “excluded pairs”)
--   maximum of 3 orthologs in a species (removed if >3 “excluded orth rel”)
+-   maximum of 3 orthologs in a species (removed are in “excluded orth rel”)

 - Input: